2020 United States Senate election in Virginia: General election

-Due to Virginia's shift to the left throughout the 2010s, Virginia's 2020 Senate Election was widely considered to be a safe hold for Mark Warner.
-Warner's razor-thin victory over Ed Gillespie 6 years earlier was widely considered to be a fluke owing to lowered turnout and complacency.
+Virginia's 2020 Senate election was widely considered to be a safe hold for Mark Warner, as pre-election polling showed a massive lead for Warner.
+Warner's razor-thin victory over Ed Gillespie six years earlier was considered to be a fluke owing to lowered turnout and complacency.
 On election day, Warner was declared the winner as soon as polls closed based on exit polling alone.
-The higher turnout is attributable to being held concurrently with the Presidential Election.
-Warner also notably outperformed Biden in the state, albeit narrowly.
+The higher turnout is attributable to this election being held concurrently with the presidential election.
+Warner also notably outperformed Biden in the state, although narrowly.